King St. Area Residents

 3. Enter the car registration details and click “Activate

-The following answers have been provided by the Council in response to questions raised by Chris Garner of the KSARA Committee:
+The following answers have been provided by the Council in response to questions raised by the King St. Area Residents Committee:

-IF a resident has a parking space at another owned property within the area but also own a property within the area without a space are they eligible via the property without a parking place for a Permit ?
-Yes
+IF a resident has a parking space at another owned property within the area but also own a property within the area without a space are they eligible via the property without a parking place for a Residents Parking Permit ?
+Yes in principle, but it goes against the spirit of why we have Residents Parking Permits – they’re for residents without any parking provision.

-OR can a Resident not in the scheme have access to these Day permits ? – yes as long as they reside at an eligible address
+Can any resident have access to Visitor Parking Permits ?yes as long as they reside at an eligible address

-OR can any resident in or out of the RPP scheme have a “Seperate” Permit for a Tradesperson to park on the highway and are they restricted to Residents parking bays or may they park on double yellow lines, or is the Tradesperson responsible for obtaining any Permit ? – This is a dispensation permit for vehicles involved in works.
+Can any resident get a Permit for a Tradesperson to park in Residents parking bays or on double yellow lines?There is a dispensation permit for vehicles involved in works.
 They can be applied to allow parking on yellow lines if this is the nearest suitable parking place but will cost £10 per day for the first 2 days and then £20 per day thereafter.
 Dispensations for parking in a residents’ bay cost 90p per day (the same cost as an all-day visitor permit), providing they are applied for by a resident within an eligible property.